British Rail Class 387: Southern

-As part of the introduction of the Class 379 EMUs onto the Great Northern services, some class 387/1 and 387/3 units have moved to Southern operating on some Coastway and mainline services, these are also replacing Class 377 EMUs which in turn are being subleased to South Eastern.
+As part of the introduction of the Class 379 EMUs onto the Great Northern services, some class 387/1 and 387/3 units moved to Southern operating on some Coastway and mainline services, these are also replacing Class 377 EMUs which in turn are being subleased to South Eastern.
 The 387/2s which were leased by Great Northern were transferred over to Southern, which then returned them to Gatwick Express.